-- advertising on Council's Customer Service digital noticeboards - advertising on Council's "Out and About" posters - articles in the environment and Bushcare e-newsletters - advertising posters in the Crown land reserves per individual through Your Say.
-An additional 96 surveys and/or submissions were received via post.
-Data from these was manually entered into Your Say to consolidate the results, excluding personal comments.
-This is a total of 1565 unique responses, a significant result containing valuable information for the plans of management and other work within Council.
-The whole survey report is available in appendix BB.
+- advertising on Council's Customer Service digital noticeboards - advertising on Council's "Out and About" posters - articles in the environment and Bushcare e-newsletters - advertising posters in the Crown land reserves

 The survey was open for comment for 15 weeks from 8 May 2020 to 21 August 2020.
 (The original closing date of 31 July 2020 was extended).
 During this time, 384 individuals engaged with us through Your Say.
-This resulted in 1469 survey responses, an average of over 3 site surveys completed
+This resulted in 1469 survey responses, an average of over 3 site surveys completed for the plans of management and other work within Council.
+The whole survey report is available in appendix BB.